 A Swaziland self drive safari trip is probably one of the best ways to experience this tiny country because the distances between locations are small which means you can cover a lot of ground in a short period of time.

 And the country's close location to South Africa means you can easily combine a Swaziland self drive with a trip to the Kruger National Park to the north or the Hluhluwe-Imfolozi Game Reserve and other parks to the south.

 Learn more about how to guide your own safari in Swaziland.

 The road network is in reasonably good condition especially closer to the larger urban centers like Mbabane and Manzini but even in the rural areas the gravel roads are navigable with a normal two wheel drive vehicle.

 The total road network in the country extends for about 3 400 km (2 112 mi) and about a third of that is tarred, providing links to both South Africa and Mozambique.

 There are roadworks on the main highway from the Oshoek/Ngwenya border post through Ezulwini but that has been ongoing for several years now (and will continue for several years more) and is not very disruptive.

-To get an idea of what a Swaziland self drive trip to the Mlilwane and Malolotja game reserves will set you back, I've designed a spreadsheet below containing the major expenses you will incur on such a trip.
+To get an idea of what a Swaziland self drive trip to the Mlilwane and Malolotja game reserves will set you back, I fall back on experience of several journeys I've made to the country over the years.